Is remodeling your home worth it?

 Don’t go adding things to your home just for the sake of it.
 Do some research, and ask yourself what’s a better option: a new bathroom or a bigger home.

-You plan on moving in the near future
+3. Plans to move in the near future

 If you pick the right remodels, you can quickly increase the value of your home right before selling.
 Plenty of homeowners do this, and it usually works.